Deploy Hydrolix

 Use the following command to replace the environment variables above with their values:

 Don't forget to add your IP address to the allowlist.
-You can get your IP address by running curl -s ifconfig.me.
+You can get your IP address by running the following command:

 kubectl get service/traefik